ceford/cefjdemos-data-jdm-user-en/articles/hosting/local-hosting-with-xampp.md

 #### XDebug PHP debugger

-The XAMPP package for Linux does not includes the XDebug PHP debugger.
+The XAMPP package for Linux does not include the XDebug PHP debugger.
 To install XDebug on Debian or Ubuntu:

 - Install the *build-essential* package: